 If we want to design good furniture, we must wake up to the world around us and develop what one architect Jonathan Hale has described as “The Old Way of Seeing” in his book by the same title.

 A number of books, including Jonathan Hale’s, have influenced my thinking about design and the creative process.
 I’m listing most of them below in no particular order except for the last two which, to my thinking, provide the most accessible pathway to the “Old Way of Seeing.”
-If you pick just two books from the list, make sure to choose the last two.
-They are sure to lead you in the right direction.

 “The Old Way of Seeing” by Jonathan Hale, 1994